enoch619/ttd_reporting/readme.md

 # TTD reporting
-Create a merged TTD and DCM report with campaign metrics and conversion count for Tableau and Datorama use
+When running performance campaign and ad served on DCM, DSP metrics have to combine with DCM conversion.
+These scripts utilise our existing pipeline on Airflow and to create a merged TTD and DCM report for analytics and report use on Datorama and Tableau.

 ## Environment:
 Airflow on Cloud Compute Engine